 Outcome and Management

-Severity ranges from asymptomatic elevations in serum aminotransferase levels, to symptomatic hepatitis with or without jaundice.
-There are no convincing cases of acute liver failure, chronic hepatitis or vanishing bile duct syndrome attributable to flurbiprofen use in the published literature.
+Severity ranges from asymptomatic elevations in serum aminotransferase levels, to symptomatic hepatitis with or without jaundice, to acute liver failure and death.
+There are no convincing cases of chronic hepatitis or vanishing bile duct syndrome attributable to flurbiprofen use in the published literature.
 Patients with clinically apparent flurbiprofen induced liver injury should avoid other propionic acid derivatives such as fenoprofen, ibuprofen, ketoprofen and naproxen.

 Case 1.
 Cholestatic hepatitis due to flurbiprofen.